What 10W-40 oil means

 Viscosity grade · 10W-40

-10W-40 is a multi-grade oil that flows like a 10-weight when cold and protects like a 40-weight when hot.
-It is thicker at operating temperature than common modern grades, so it is mostly found in older engines, some motorcycles, and hot-climate or high-load use — always per the owner's manual.
+10W-40 is a multi-grade oil that meets the SAE 10W low-temperature limits and the SAE 40 hot-viscosity category.
+It is a higher hot category than many modern grades, so it is mostly found in older engines, some motorcycles, and hot-climate or high-load use — always per the owner's manual.

 Grade anatomy